-Sometimes we want to compare the objects by their properties.
+Sometimes we want to compare two objects by their properties.

 Study these examples

 Edinburgh is a large city, but London is larger.
 In fact, London is the largest city in Europe.